mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Support for ComboBox/Select

-You can use static methods from `ComboBox.kt` to assert on the state of the combo box.
+You can use static methods from `ComboBox.kt` to assert on the state of the ComboBox or Select component.
 For example, you can call `comboBox.getSuggestions()`/`ComboBoxKt.getSuggestions()` to return the current list of dropdown suggestions, formatted according to the current `ItemLabelGenerator`.

 You can also use `comboBox.setUserInput()`/`ComboBoxKt.setUserInput()` to simulate user typing into the ComboBox, filtering the suggestions.
+(Not available for Select since Select doesn't support user input)

 You can also use `comboBox._fireCustomValueSet()`/`ComboBoxKt._fireCustomValueSet()` to simulate user creating a new item in the ComboBox.